-Physicians often detect multiple myeloma before any signs are present.
+Doctors often detect multiple myeloma before any symptoms are present.
 Routine physical exams, blood tests, and urine tests can uncover evidence of this cancer.
-If a doctor finds signs of myeloma when you don’t have symptoms, more tests will be needed.
-Using the following tests, your doctor can monitor the disease’s progression and determine if you need treatment.
+More tests will be needed if your doctor finds signs of myeloma when you don’t have symptoms.
+Using the following tests, your doctor can monitor the progression of the disease and determine whether you need treatment.

 Blood and Urine Tests

-Blood and urine tests are used to detect M proteins.
+Blood and urine tests are used to check for M proteins.
 These proteins may be caused by multiple myeloma or other conditions.
-Myeloma cells also make a protein called beta-2-microglobulin.
-This too can be detected in blood.
-Finally, blood tests can be used to check the percentage of plasma cells in the bone marrow.
+Cancerous cells also make a protein called beta-2 microglobulin, which can be found in the blood.
+Blood tests can also be used to assess:

 These types of tests are used to determine whether you have multiple myeloma or another condition.
 If multiple myeloma is found, the tests can show how far it has progressed.
 This is known as staging the cancer.